 There was a time when every human was given a nightly reminder of their own smallness.
 For city dwellers, which now make up around 80% of the population for most developed countries¹ (and probably 99% of the world’s decision makers), it has become all too easy to forget that we are just the inhabitants of a living rock orbiting a star in a universe we barely understand.

-Also, it has been discovered that thinking about distant things makes humans more creative.
-It seems like a safe bet that gazing at the stars would fall under this category.
-As we pile into cities under a cozy blanket of light are we reducing some of our original, internal illumination?
+Additionally, it has been discovered that thinking about distant things makes humans more creative.
+It seems like a safe bet that gazing at the stars would fall into this category.
+As we pile into cities under blankets of light are we reducing some of our original, internal insight?

 I’ve become curious as to the psychological effect of our new bright nights.
 We have made some wonderful advancements as a species but I fear that conquering the night has left us with some unintended consequences.